Beaconstac/Android-SDK/README.md

 # Android-SDK

-# Note: The current version of the SDK only supports Anrdoid API 21+ (Lollipop).

 ## Introduction

 Beaconstac SDK is an easy way to enable proximity marketing and location analytics through an iBeacon-compliant BLE network.